 Q: Can I see applications created by other users within the same account?

-Yes, applications created by any IAM User within an account will be visible to any other IAM Users within the same account that is granted access to AWS Migration Hub.
+Yes.
+Applications created by any IAM user within an account will be visible to any other IAM users within the same account that are granted access to AWS Migration Hub.
 Any changes made will be visible to all users with permission.